RanjanMaityAI/Coca-Cola-Sales-Performance-Analysis-MIS-Dashboard-Excel-Project-/README.md

 - Reduces manual reporting effort
 - Supports strategic planning

+## Process :-

+<a> A.) Pivot_Analysis Sheet :

+- Pivot tables created from the cleaned data
+- Used to calculate KPIs and analyze trends
+- Add Slicers and build connections
+- Acts as the analytical layer of the project

+<a> B.) Dashboard Sheet :

+- Interactive dashboard built using pivot charts
+- Displays key metrics and insights
+- Designed for management-level reporting

 ## Conclusion :-

 This project demonstrates an end-to-end Excel-based data analysis workflow, starting from raw data and moving through data cleaning, pivot table analysis and dashboard creation.